-Introduces students to the theory and practice of conducting detailed tree inventories, management of public trees, tree evaluation for hazard assessment and risk reduction programs, legal aspects of trees, and appraisal of value methods for trees.
+1 hour lecture, .5 hour laboratory Introduces students to the theory and practice of conducting detailed tree inventories, management of public trees, tree evaluation for hazard assessment and risk reduction programs, legal aspects of trees, and appraisal of value methods for trees.
 Students will also learn site evaluation, benefits of tree volunteer organizations, priority action plans, and emergency response plans.

-264 SAFE WORK PRACTICES IN TREE 1 UNIT CLIMBING AND ARBORICULTURE
+264 SAFE WORK PRACTICES IN TREE CLIMBING AND ARBORICULTURE 1 UNIT

-Study and training in the current accepted arboricultural practices in tree climbing and tree work with a chainsaw.
+.5 hour lecture, 1.5 hours laboratory Study and training in the current accepted arboricultural practices in tree climbing and tree work with a chainsaw.
 Course content includes safety standards and procedures for: personal protective equipment, climbing equipment identification and preparation, preclimb tree inspection, proper use of climbing equipment, safe operation and maintenance of chainsaws.
 The course can be used to help with preparation for the International Society of Arboriculture Certified Tree Worker Climber Specialist Exam, and can provide Continuing Education units for those already certified.

-265 GOLF COURSE AND SPORTS TURF MANAGEMENT
+265 GOLF COURSE AND SPORTS TURF MANAGEMENT 3 UNITS

-3 UNITS Prerequisite: "C" grade or higher or "Pass" in OH 174 or equivalent or concurrent enrollment
+Prerequisite: "C" grade or higher or "Pass" in OH 174 or equivalent or concurrent enrollment